igi711/Traffic_Analysis-Spoonwatch_report/Report.md

 # Executive Summary
 ***

-On 2022-01-07 at 16:07 UTC, I detected an attack known as "Oski Stealer", which is a credential stealing malware.
-The compromised host name is DESKTOP-GXMYNO2.
-During the attack, files visible as .jpg hid the malicious programs with the .pdb extension.
-The following documentation describes the examination of these files.
+On 2022-01-07 at 16:07 UTC, detected an attack known as "Oski Stealer", which is a credential stealing malware.
+The compromised host name is DESKTOP-GXMYNO2.The following documentation describes the examination of these files.

 # Details
 ***
+The compromised host details:

 - MAC address: 9c:5c:8e:32:58:f9
 - IP address: 192.168.1.216